China–Ukraine relations: Russian invasion of Ukraine

 In September 2023, Chinese opera singer Wang Fang sparked a diplomatic row after singing the Soviet song "Katyusha" inside the Mariupol Drama Theater in Ukraine where hundreds were killed by airstrikes in 2022.
 Wang was among a Chinese delegation visiting Russian-occupied eastern Ukraine.
 Oleg Nikolenko, spokesman for the Ministry of Foreign Affairs of Ukraine, said "the Chinese delegation’s visit to occupied Ukraine was illegal" and that "the performance of the song “Katyusha” by Chinese ‘opera singer’ Wang Fang on the ruins of the Mariupol Drama Theater, where the Russian army killed more than 600 innocent people, is an example of complete moral degradation".
 In response, the Ministry of Foreign Affairs of Ukraine said it plans to ban future visits by Chinese bloggers.

 On 8 October 2023, Ukrainian Prime Minister Denys Shmyhal said the country's forces were leaning heavily on drones from Chinese company DJI for Ukraine's defense, adding that Ukraine was effectively buying 60% of DJI's global output of Mavic quadcopter drones.
 A DJI spokesperson told Defense News that his statement "bears no resemblance to reality and is totally misleading with regards to DJI’s involvement in the use of its production in Ukraine."

 On 23 July 2024, the Ukrainian Foreign Minister Dmytro Kuleba visited China for talks with Chinese Foreign Minister Wang Yi on ways to achieve a peaceful end to the war with Russia.
 This was the first such bilateral visit since 2012.
 China had published peace proposals in February 2023 and May 2024.

 In April 2025, Zelenskyy summoned the Chinese ambassador in Kyiv after Chinese nationals were captured fighting in eastern Ukraine.
 Zelenskyy stated that over 150 Chinese nationals were fighting on Russia's side in Ukraine.
 Zelenskyy subsequently stated that China was supplying Russia with gunpowder and artillery.
 Also in April 2025, Ukraine imposed sanctions on three Chinese companies that it alleges are involved in the production of 9K720 Iskander missiles.
+On June 27 2025, Ukraine announced another Chinese citizen was captured while fighting for Russia.
 In July 2025, Ukraine sanctioned five Chinese companies accused of supplying drone components to Russian Shahed-type drones.
 The same month, the Security Service of Ukraine announced it had detained two Chinese nationals suspected of spying on Ukraine's Neptune missile program.
+In July 2025, Chinese foreign minister Wang Yi told the European Union's top diplomat that China cannot accept Russia losing its war against Ukraine.

 In June 2025, a majority of US senators supported secondary sanctions against Russia that would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
 China is one of the main consumers of Russian energy.

 In June 2025, The New York Times reported that a leaked internal Russian FSB memo raised concerns about China with respect to industrial espionage of sensitive Russian technologies.
 Information on Russia's weaponry has increasingly been targeted by advanced persistent threats emanating from China.